101 Cooking For Two

 Adding broth to thin the chili.

-• Ready to serve, refrigerate, or freeze.
+• Serve hot, refrigerate, or freeze.

 Ladle of chili over crock pot.